telicent-oss/smart-caches-core/docs/data-security/index.md

 ![Label Application Flow Sequence Diagram](label-data-access-flow.png)

-Again this flow is broadly similar to what our applications do today, the practical changes are the use of the new API as opposed to RDF-ABAC APIs, and the additional API authorisation check which is currently handled prior to requests reaching an application.
+Again this flow is broadly similar to what our applications do today, the practical changes are the use of the new API as opposed to RDF-ABAC APIs.
 For this second flow you can see it in code terms in the later [Example Usage](#example-usage).

 ### Label Format & Syntax